Thank You to Our Local Sponsors

 Families can apply through an approved Scholarship Funding Organization (SFO):

-The transporation scholarship, worth $750 for the 2021-22 school year, can be used to assist with transportation costs to a public school that is different than the one they are assigned to attend.
-This is an income-based scholarship.
+A transpiration stipend, worth $750 for the 2024-25 school year, can be used to assist with transportation costs to a public school that is different than the one they are assigned to attend, including magnet schools and charter schools.
+All students in grades K-8 are eligible to apply for the transportation scholarship, regardless of household income.
+Previous recipients will receive priority.

 When and Where to Apply

-Families can apply through the Step Up for Students Website, it is the same application as the FTC and FES-EO scholarships.
+Families can apply through the Step Up for Students Website, sign up to be notified when applications are available.

 When and Where to Apply